jplayer/react-jPlayer/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # react-jPlayer
-A Html5 audio/video player that is based on the [jQuery](http://jquery.com/) plugin [jPlayer](http://jplayer.org/) but without the jQuery dependency.
+A Html5 audio/video player that has been inspired by the [jQuery](http://jquery.com/) plugin [jPlayer](http://jplayer.org/) but without the jQuery dependency and much, much better.

-Coverage is actually 100% but an istanbul bug doesn't recognize ES6 default parameters.
+react-jPlayer depends on [Redux](https://github.com/reactjs/redux).
+Redux is a tiny 2KB and is well worth it to keep the react-jPlayer components componentized.

 ### Installation
 ```npm install --save react-jPlayer```